SoulReaperc/Tazer-Terms-Of-Service-/Privacy Policy.md

 # Information We Collect

-We collect certain information you provide voluntarily and automatically when you use the Bot, such as your Discord username and usage data.
+When you interact with the Bot, we may collect certain information that you voluntarily provide, such as your Discord username, user ID, server information, and any data you choose to share with the Bot through commands or interactions.

 # Use of Information